Vuelta a España

 Along with the Tour de France and Giro d'Italia, the Vuelta is one of cycling's prestigious Grand Tours.
-While the route changes each year, the format of the race stays the same, with the appearance of at least two time trials, the passage through the mountain chain of the Pyrenees, and the finish in the Spanish capital Madrid.
+First held in 1935 and annually since 1955, the Vuelta runs for three weeks in a changing route across Spain.
+While the route changes each year, the format of the race stays the same, with the appearance of at least two time trials, the passage through the mountain chain of the Pyrenees or the Cantabrian Mountains, and the finish in the Spanish capital Madrid.
 The modern editions of the Vuelta a España consist of 21 day-long stages over a 23-day period that includes 2 rest days.

-All of the stages are timed to the finish; after finishing, the riders' times are compounded with their previous stage times.
-The rider with the lowest aggregate time is the leader of the race and gets to don the red jersey.
-While the general classification garners the most attention, there are other contests held within the Vuelta: the points classification for the sprinters, the mountains classification for the climbers, the combination classification for the all-round riders, and the team classification for the competing teams.

-History

-First held in 1935 and annually since 1955, the Vuelta runs for three weeks in a changing route across Spain.
-The inaugural event (1935) saw 50 entrants face a 3,411 km (2,119 mi.) course over only 14 stages, averaging over 240 km (149 mi.) per stage.
-It was inspired by the success of the Tours in France and Italy, and the boost they brought to the circulations of their sponsoring newspapers (L'Auto and La Gazzetta dello Sport respectively); Juan Pujol of the daily Informaciones instigated the race to increase its circulation.

 It was originally held in the spring, usually late April, with a few editions held in June in the 1940s.
 In 1995, however, the race moved to September to avoid direct competition with the Giro d'Italia, held in May.
 As a result, the Vuelta is now often seen as an important preparation for the World Championships, which moved to October the same year.
+However, starting in 2023 this is no longer the case as every fourth year the Worlds will now be held in August.
 A Vuelta was also organized in August and September 1950.
-The race now usually starts in late August, but the 2020 race started in October due to a delay caused by the Covid-19 pandemic.
+The race now usually starts in late August, but the 2020 race started in October due to a delay caused by the COVID-19 pandemic.

+All of the stages are timed to the finish; after finishing, the riders' times are compounded with their previous stage times.
+The rider with the lowest aggregate time is the leader of the race and gets to don the red jersey.
+While the general classification garners the most attention, there are, or have been, other contests held within the Vuelta: the points classification for the sprinters, the mountains classification for the climbers, the combination classification for the all-round riders, and the team classification for the competing teams.

+La Vuelta Femenina, a women's edition of the race, was first held in 2023, part of the UCI Women's World Tour.
+This follows smaller races staged in conjunction with the Vuelta between 2015 and 2022.

+History